 Working hours vary but construction workers typically start very early in the morning and finish in the late afternoon.
 There could be site meetings and inspections so communication skills are also vital.

 Unfortunately, the construction industry has one of the highest rates of accidents of all occupational categories.
 This is because of the nature of the work and a tendency amongst some workers to take unnecessary risk.
 Constructions workers are hurt because of:

-Falls from height.
+Falls from a height.
 Many buildings are high and so the people that build them and who repair them have to work at height.
-They can fall from ladders, scaffolding and poorly constructed platforms
+They can fall from ladders, scaffolding, and poorly constructed platforms

 Getting caught in machinery.
 Clothing and limbs can get caught in high-speed machinery and underneath heavy objects

 Electrocutions.
 By live wires which could be overhead or buried in the ground